amaanatiqur12/Chatbot-Nural-Network/README.md

 ```

-"""The line tensorflow.reset_default_graph() is used to clear the default graph stack and reset the global default graph in TensorFlow.
+The line tensorflow.reset_default_graph() is used to clear the default graph stack and reset the global default graph in TensorFlow.
 Here's a breakdown of what it means and why it's used:

 TensorFlow Graphs: